Travis Kalanick: Founding and growth (2009–2014)

 In 2009, Kalanick co-founded ridesharing company Uber with Canadian entrepreneur Garrett Camp, co-founder of StumbleUpon.
 Camp, a frequent guest at Kalanick's home, had become frustrated with taxi services in San Francisco, and had found hiring drivers with upscale black car services inconvenient and expensive.
 Eventually he developed the concept of a smartphone app that could hail luxury vehicles directly from the user's smartphone.
 He discussed the concept with Kalanick, who agreed to act as a "mega advisor" to the company, originally called UberCab.
 As neither Camp nor Kalanick wanted to run the company directly, Ryan Graves was brought on as chief executive officer (CEO) at launch.
 He held the position for ten months before being removed in favor of Kalanick.
 Camp and Graves each signed over a large portion of their shares to Kalanick when he took the CEO position, giving him a significant degree of control over the company.

 In October 2010, the San Francisco Municipal Transportation Agency served UberCab with a cease and desist order, warning that they were in breach of regulations in the city and could face significant fines if they continued to operate as a taxicab company without appropriate permits.
 Kalanick directed the company to ignore the order and continue operating, but changed the company's name from UberCab to Uber to prevent it from being accused of falsely advertising itself as a taxi company.
+Kalanick believed that in addition to efficiency, Uber offered elegance because all drivers had fancy black cars.
+He did not feel that regular cars would be attractive.
+When Wingz, Inc. launched in 2011 with the first ridesharing website in the world using regular drivers, he felt that Wingz was illegal and contacted authorities to stop regular drivers from giving rides.

 In February 2011, Kalanick met with Bill Gurley, an investor from venture capital firm Benchmark, and secured an $11 million investment for 20 percent of Uber (then valued at $50 million) for its Series A round of funding.
 The company embarked on its Series B round in late 2011, raising an additional $32 million.
 Kalanick's experiences with investors at Scour and Red Swoosh had made him wary of investors who might interfere with his control of Uber, so he ensured that the terms for these and future investments strongly favored himself and Uber.
 He strictly limited the amount of financial information investors could access, and the shares for new investors had a tenth of the voting power of the shares held by Kalanick, Camp, and Graves.
-In 2013, he obtained a $250 million investment from Google Ventures, with a valuation of $3.5 billion.
+In April 2013, after Wingz, Inc. fought to become legal and obtained the first legal ridesharing license in the world, Uber copied this model and added regular drivers instead of only black cars to the platform.
+That same year, Kalanick obtained a $250 million investment from Google Ventures, with a valuation of $3.5 billion.
 Kalanick also made a point of undermining potential investments into competitor Lyft, poaching them for Uber.